Introduction to NumPy Library in Python

 [0., 0., 0., 1.]])

-We can move the diagonal of an Identity matrix upward or downward by specifying the value of k in np.eye(number of rows, k=value).
-If the value is positive, it moves upward; for a negative value, it moves downward.
-Please note that the matrices we will get with a non-zero value of k are not identity matrices.
-An example is shown below where the diagonal moves downward:
+We can shift the diagonal of an identity matrix upward or downward by specifying the value of k in the np.eye(number of rows, k=value) function.
+If the value is positive, it shifts the diagonal upward; for a negative value, it shifts the diagonal downward.
+Please note that the resulting matrices obtained with a non-zero value of k are not identity matrices.
+An example is shown below where the diagonal is shifted downward:

 np.eye(4,k=-1)